PavlaBerankova/MyRecipe/README.md

-# MyRecipe app
+# MyRecipe Mobile App

-## Application with my recipes by category or show you all recipes.
+MyRecipe is a mobile application developed in SwiftUI for iOS.
+Application with my recipes by category or show you all recipes.

-I learned in this project:
+## What this project taught me

  - JSON parse
  - MVVM architecture